Morningside, Queensland: Education

+There are no secondary schools in Morningside.
+The nearest government secondary school is Balmoral State High School at 259 Thynne Road in neighbouring Balmoral.

 Amenities

 There are two shopping centres in Morningside; Morningside Central, located on the corner of Junction Road and Wynnum Road, and Colmslie Plaza on the opposite side of Junction Road.
 The Colmslie Hotel is located next to Colmslie Plaza.

 The Balmoral Cemetery is located at the corner of Wynnum and Bennetts Road, Morningside.
 Opened in 1875, this is no longer an active cemetery, but existing graves can be re-used for family members.
 It is also known as Bulimba Cemetery and Morningside Cemetery and was historically known as Kangaroo Point Cemetery.